 Learn how to get involved with the microbit.org multi-lingual project.

-Our partners and community come up with incredible projects and new ideas for how to use micro:bit in education.
-Please get in contact at email@example.com and send us a link to your micro:bit content - lots of the content on our site is contributed by community members who wanted to share their passion for programming with new audiences.
+Our founding partners and community come up with incredible projects and new ideas for inspiring children using the micro:bit in the classroom or club.
+If you could contribute great resource please get in contact at firstname.lastname@example.org and send us an example of your micro:bit courses.
+If you need a little inspiration of your own then check out these great courses contributed by community members who wanted to share their passion for programming with new audiences.

 Contribute to micro:bit open source projects

 A lot of the magic that makes micro:bit work is the result of communities around the world developing and maintaining code.